Dream interpretation and istikhara

 Consider how the du’a of istikhara asks Allah to either make a matter easy and blessed for us or to remove it if it is not good.
 Imagine planning to make a purchase, only for the contract to fall through, or planning to take a loan, only to find that it is no longer necessary.
 The essence of the istikhara du’a is seeking ease in our affairs, and sometimes that ease comes swiftly.
 At other times, the desired decision or outcome might take years to manifest.
 Delays in answered prayers often lead to outcomes far better than initially anticipated.

 Take, for instance, Zakariya’s (as) prolonged wait for parenthood, which allowed him to care for Maryam (as).
-Or consider the Prophet’s ﷺ delayed Hajj, which led to the significant Treaty of Hudaibiyah, eventually resulting in the conquest of Madinah.
+Or consider the Prophet’s ﷺ delayed Hajj, which led to the significant Treaty of Hudaibiyah, eventually resulting in the conquest of Makkah.
 The timing of istikhara du’a's response should not be a source of concern.
 Instead, one should cherish the closeness to Allah that develops while actively taking steps and trusting in His wisdom.

 Does istikhara change with time?